 Non-slip end caps allow for up to 330lbs of weight and the retraction is slow to avoid finger injuries

-Reports of broken pins are reported after using several times
+Reports of broken pins are reported after several uses

 This ladder’s retraction system has been known to have issues

 Considered more of a step stool than a ladder, this product is a handy piece of equipment for smaller jobs and taking care of issues around the home.
 Featuring three traction molded steps, this compact step stool offers safety and convenience.